Amazon Influencer – What’s Next?

 Entering the program is quite simple.
 To sign up, you have to own an account on any of the prominent platforms—YouTube, Facebook, Instagram, or Twitter.
 Currently, Amazon approves YouTube and Twitter accounts almost immediately, while it takes up to five days to approve Facebook and Instagram accounts.

-Amazon’s vetting process is focused less on influencer popularity and more on whether they can drive traffic.
+Amazon’s vetting process is focused less on influencer popularity and more on social impressions and traffic.
+You may be wondering: what does impression mean?
+Social impressions are the metrics that measure the total number of times the content is actually being seen by your target audience. whether they can drive traffic.
 This includes their follower count, their content, the frequency with which they post, and their relevance for Amazon customers.

 Big Names, Little Names

 Although well-known figures like iJustine and Mark Cuban participate in the Amazon Influencer Program, Amazon is setting its sights on micro and nano-influencers.
 These are blossoming creators with less than 100k followers.
-Amazon recognizes that they are vital for influencer marketing.
+Amazon recognizes that they are vital for influencer or influencer agency marketing.

 - Accurate Targeting – While influencers with a modest follower count have an objectively smaller reach than big-gun mega-influencers, they do have access to highly coveted, hyper-targeted audiences.
 Although nano-influencers seem unworthy of brand attention, with less than 1000 followers each, the impact of their social media presence in their communities is what attracts savvy marketers.
 Knowing this, Amazon representatives have even been reaching out to these smaller influencers personally, while posting targeted ads on social media to drive membership.